readthedocs/readthedocs.org/docs/analytics.rst

 .. note::

-   The amount of analytics data stored for download depends on the plan.
+   The amount of analytics data stored for download depends which site you're using:
-   On the Community site, the last 90 days are stored.
+   * On the Community site, the last 90 days are stored.
-   On the Commercial one, it goes from 30 to infinity (check out `the pricing page <https://readthedocs.com/pricing/>`_).
+   * On the Commercial one, it goes from 30 to infinite storage (check out `the pricing page <https://readthedocs.com/pricing/>`_).

 Enabling Google Analytics on your Project
 -----------------------------------------